-Week 1: January 13, 14
+Week 1: January 18, 19

 - Overview of the course

-- Introduction to Human Resources Management (HRM): what, why, roles.
+- Introduction to human resources management (HRM): what, why, roles.

 - Strategic HRM: introduction, evolution

 - Current HR challenges; the strengths and weaknesses of HRM in the public sector environment, and particularly in local government; mapping the stakeholders

 - The legal framework of HRM (introduction; this will be continuously discussed throughout the course)

 - Defining and designing work

 - Recruitment

 - Selection

-- Orientation
+- Orientation/onboarding

 - Introduction to the case method.

-Week 2: February 3, 4
+Week 2: February 8, 9

-- · Strategic HRM and the role of HR planning
+- Strategic HRM and the role of HR planning

 - Succession planning

 - Developing your people and yourself / succession management [CASE]

 - Training

 - Managing performance

 - Performance appraisal: systems and their implementation [CASE]

 - Dealing with poor performance [CASE]

-- · Disciplinary policies and procedures
+- Disciplinary policies and procedures

 - Employee rights and management rights

 - Labour relations, collective bargaining and contract administration: the basics

 - Labour relations in the public sector

 - Essay topics, research sources, questions, due dates

-Week 3: March 3, 4
+Week 3: March 22, 23

-- Downsizing and restructuring [CASE] - Total compensation: pay, incentives, and benefits/employee services - Compensation in a local government environment: private sector approaches and public sector conditions - Recognizing and rewarding employees - Health and safety [CASE] - Equality in the workplace / workplace harassment - Managing HR strategically: what, why, who and how?
+- Downsizing and restructuring [CASE] - Total compensation: pay, incentives, and benefits/employee services - Compensation in a local government environment: private sector approaches and public sector conditions - Recognizing and rewarding employees - Health and safety [CASE] - Workplace harassment: a matter of equality, health and safety. - Managing HR strategically: what, why, who and how?
 [CASE] - Roundtable: course learnings and applications